chunduri11/Session_10_RL_TD3/Readme.md

 1. Used a neuralnet that gives an accuracy of 99% on mnist.
 2. padded the mask image with a pad of 40 pixels around the image.
 This will protect the car from throughing an error when it reaches the edges of the map.
 3. The image patch that is sent to the CNN is the resized path of the car location showing the car in it, it is resized from 80x80 to 40x40.
+4. Along with the image I am sending the distance to the goal, negative and positive orientation to the goal as state information.

+I have tried every thing I can think, still not able to make it work.

 **Problem statement:**
 1. On a map environment of city we have to run the car(agent) from one location(goal) to the other.